DougMeeker/ev-infra/README.md

   - Project selector applies latest statuses to table and map
   - Marker color mode: Capacity or Status; Status requires a selected project

+#### Project Status UI

+- Page: `/projects/:projectId` (also `/project/:projectId`)
+- Deep-link to a specific site: `/project/:projectId/site/:siteId`
+- Features:
+  - Choose step via buttons (no dropdowns)
+  - Add status with optional message and costs
+  - View latest status per site in a responsive grid
+  - Click a site box to select and scroll to its history

 ### Migrations

 Run migrations after pulling: